-Our Czech attorneys can give you details about each type of company and offer consultancy in every issue related to laws, workforce, costs etc., in the Czech Republic.
+Our lawyers in Prague can give you details about each type of company and offer consultancy in every issue related to laws, workforce, costs etc. in the Czech Republic.
 Among the services we provide, there are: reserving a company name, opening the bank account for the company and submitting any required documents to the Czech agencies.

 Tax compliance in the Czech Republic